 Candidate for Sandy Springs City Council, District 3

-Click here for a full list of candidates for Sandy Springs.
+Click here for a full list of Sandy Springs City Council candidates.

 1) What are three issues affecting your district that you would tackle as a councilmember?